ruchiralkm/Weather-application/README.md

     ```

 3. Run the app:

     ```bash
-    npm run serve
+    npm run dev
     ```

-4. Open your browser and go to `http://localhost:8080`.
+5. Open your browser and go to `http://localhost:8080`.

 ## License